 Josh Hartmann (Honors Student 2019-2020)I am a recent graduate of the CU Environmental Studies Honors program, for which I wrote a thesis on managing the risks posed by the Emerald Ash Borer through localized policy.
 I plan to attend graduate school in Fall 2021, studying either US law at an American institution or international relations/politics/development at a UK institution (which I may actually be able to afford).
 As a first generation immigrant, I hope to make use of my international background as a foundation for a career in global cooperation and international relations in some way, particularly as they relate to climate, poverty, and armed conflict.

 Thesis: "Emerald Ash Borer Damage Mitigation Policy Solutions in Estes Park, CO"

 John Shapland (Honors Student 2019-2020)I graduated from the University of Colorado Boulder in the Spring of 2020.
 Where I earned the Latin distinction of magna cum laude in environmental studies.
 My honors thesis explored forecasted 21st-century economic growth slowdowns and their impact on carbon emissions.

-Vincent Wroble (Summer Research Associate, 2019)I graduated from CU summa cum laude in Political Science with and minor in Economics and a certificate in western American studies in May 2019.
+Vincent Wroble (Summer Research Assistant, 2019)I graduated from CU summa cum laude in Political Science with and minor in Economics and a certificate in western American studies in May 2019.
 I previously interned in both the Colorado State Senate and the U.S. Congress.
 My article on small unmanned aerial vehicles and how they can be most effectively utilized is pending publication by the U.S. Naval Institute.
 In my spare time, I raise puppies for wheelchair assistance.